crossplane/upjet/docs/configuring-a-resource.md

 Since Terraform already needs [a similar identifier] to import a resource, most helpful part of resource documentation is the [import section].

-Terrajet performs some back and forth conversions between Crossplane resource model and Terraform configuration.
+Upjet performs some back and forth conversions between Crossplane resource model and Terraform configuration.
 We need a custom, per resource configuration to adapt Crossplane `external name` from Terraform `id`.